cloudzombie/sputlytics-agent/README.md

 # Sputlytics agent

-Sputlytics agent is a client-side script responsible to catch browsers information.
+Sputlytics agent is a client-side script responsible to catch browser's data.

 ## Setup